High-speed rail in Turkey: Ankara–Konya high-speed line

-The second high-speed line construction project in Turkey was a line from Polatlı on the Ankara to İstanbul line to Konya.
+The second high-speed line construction project in Turkey was a line from Polatlı on the Ankara to Istanbul line to Konya.

 Prior to the construction of the line, journeys between Ankara and Konya took over 10 hours, travelling from Ankara via Eskişehir and Afyon, with a total length of nearly 1000 km.
 The new high-speed line is 306 km in length, with a journey time of 1 hour and 15 minutes.
 212 km of new track is constructed via Polatlı and Konya, with a design permitting up to 350 km/h of high-speed rail transport.
 ETCS Level 2 will be used.

 Construction was split into two phases: Phase 1 was the 100 km section and Phase 2 was the 112 km section between Polatlı and Konya.

-The line includes a tunnel of 2030m.
+The line includes a tunnel of 2,030m.
 The first test train ran in December 2010; Revenue services began on 24 August 2011.
 Currently, same CAF trains which are used on Ankara–Eskisehir line are running on this line with 250 km/h maximum speed.
 In the future, TCDD will procure 6 more sets with up to 350 km/h.

 The journey time between the two cities (Ankara–Konya) is 1 and a half hours, dropping to 1 hour and 15 minutes in the future.
 Previously the journey time was 10 hours and 30 minutes.
 There are 10 trains a day, though this will rise to one per hour in the future.

 Konya-Karaman high-speed line

 This 102 km high-speed line opened on 8 January 2022.
-The Konya-Karaman high-speed line has been designed for a speed of 250 km/h.
+The Konya-Karaman high-speed line has been designed for a speed of 200 km/h.